jasongfleischer/Predicting-age-from-the-transcriptome-of-human-dermal-fibroblasts/README.md

 ## Acknowledgments

 As always, we stand on the shoulders of giants.

+This research would not have been possible without the ideas and backing of Martin Hetzer and Saket Navlakha.
+Robbie Schulte and Hannah Tsai did an enormous amount of bench work to make this happen.
+The real bioformaticians on this paper are Max Shokirev and Ling Huang, their expertise kept me from many mistakes.
+And none of this would exist without the many researchers who have worked to understand the difference between biological age and chronological age over the years.

-This project would not have been possible without the  many developers of scikit-learn, scipy, numpy, pandas, seaborn, matplotlib, jupyter, and python.
+The computational end of this research owed a huge debt to many pioneers of machine learning and statistical modelling.
+The programming of this project would have been an order of magnitude harder  without the  many developers of scikit-learn, scipy, numpy, pandas, seaborn, matplotlib, jupyter, and python.